Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Introduction

-The paper is organized as follows.
-In \secref{sec:not}, we introduce diagrammatic notations for scalars, vectors, matrices, and tensors, as well as for tensor operations that make it easier to explain operations performed on tensor rings.
-In \secref{sec:itr}, we begin with a formal definition of a single core translational invariant infinite Tensor Ring, describe its properties, and show how an iTR can be converted into a so-called canonical form, which is convenient for manipulating iTRs in various calculations.
-We also extend these definitions and properties to 2-core translational invariant iTRs which are used to represent the approximate eigenvector of $\bH$ \eqref{eq:H} containing nearest neighbor interactions.
-In \secref{sec:eigval-approx}, we properly define the iTR Rayleigh quotient and introduce the finite iTR residual.
-In \secref{sec:fpm}, we present the flexible power iteration for computing the smallest eigenpair of $\bH$.
+The rest of this paper is organized as follows.
+In \secref{sec:not}, we introduce diagrammatic notations for scalars, vectors, matrices, and tensors, as well as for tensor operations.
+These notations make it easier to explain operations performed on tensor rings.
+In \secref{sec:itr}, we begin with a formal definition of a single core translational invariant infinite Tensor Ring, describe its properties, and show how an iTR can be converted into a so-called canonical form.
+We also extend these definitions and properties to 2-core translational invariant iTRs which are used to represent the approximate eigenvector of $\bH$ containing nearest neighbor interactions as in~\eqref{eq:H}.
+In \secref{sec:eigval-approx}, we define suitable notions of Rayleigh quotient and residual, and show how they can be evaluated efficiently with respect to an iTR.
+In \secref{sec:fpm}, we present the power iteration for computing the smallest eigenpair of $\bH$.
 We also show how $e^{\bH t} \bfx$ is computed to preserve the iTR structure and discuss a number of practical computational considerations regarding the convergence and error assessment of the method.
-Three numerical examples are given in \secref{sec:exp} to demonstrate the effectiveness of the flexible power method and the adaptive strategy proposed in \secref{sec:fpm}.
+Three numerical examples are given in \secref{sec:exp} to demonstrate the effectiveness of the power method and the adaptive strategy proposed in \secref{sec:fpm}.
 Finally, the main conclusions are summarized in \secref{sec:concl}.